 Sadly, faulty food logic is far less obvious when you're shopping outside the candy aisle.

-And the result is that many of the products that you think are wholesome are anything but.
+And the result is that many of the products that you think are wholesome.

 And that's why we've created our list of the dirty dozen:

 12 "health-foods" that you can, and frankly, should live without.

 Yogurt with Fruit